-Warwickshire County Council requires that Road Safety Audits are carried out on all new schemes and alterations to the existing road network proposed by ourselves or others.
+Warwickshire County Council's Road Safety Policy RS25 set out in the Local Transport Plan 2011-2026 states that Warwickshire County Council will carry out Road Safety Audits on all new schemes and alterations to the existing road network proposed by ourselves or others.

-WCC's procedures are based on, and should be read in conjunction with, National Highways GG119 - 'Road Safety Audit' of The National Highways Design Manual for Roads and Bridges (DMRB).
-These procedures also reflect the Institute for Highways and Transportation (IHT) Road Safety Audit Guidelines 2008, which suggests areas where National Highways HD Standard can be relaxed to suit local circumstances.
+WCC's procedures are based on, and should be read in conjunction with, Highways England's GG119 - 'Road Safety Audit' of The Highways England's Design Manual for Roads and Bridges.
+These procedures also reflect the Institute for Highways and Transportation (IHT) Road Safety Audit Guidelines 2008, which suggests areas where Highways England's HD Standard can be relaxed to suit local circumstances.

-The procedures are included as Annex 4.1 and apply to all non-trunk road schemes within Warwickshire, including developer funded schemes on non-trunk roads in the County.
+The procedures are included as Annex 4A and apply to all non-trunk road schemes within Warwickshire, including Developer funded schemes on non-trunk roads in the County.